kkothari93/PyExcursions/README.md

 Testing recurrent neural networks on binary addition

 #3 Euler*.py
-Attempts to better programming skills by solving problems on Project Euler
+Attempts to improve programming skills by solving problems on Project Euler